Designer

 Educator

-With over a decade of experience in education, Violet began her career as a Learning Support Assistant in secondary education, focusing on students with Special Educational Needs.
-In 2014, she qualified as a secondary teacher and worked as a Design and Technology teacher at Fallibroome Academy, Macclesfield.
-By 2017, she was appointed Community Manager alongside her teaching role.
-In 2018, Violet moved to Mount Carmel School, Accrington, where she took on the role of Assistant Curriculum Leader for Design & Technology and Art, alongside being awarded a TLR for Research and Development.
-Since embarking on her PhD studies in 2020, she has worked as an Associate Lecturer at Lancaster University and as a part-time Lecturer of Art and Design at Burnley Sixth Form College.
+Violet has over a decade of experience in education, beginning as a Learning Support Assistant in secondary schools working with students with Special Educational Needs.
+She qualified as a secondary teacher in 2014 and worked as a Design and Technology teacher, later taking on leadership and community management roles.
+She has also served as an Associate Lecturer at Lancaster University and a part-time Lecturer in Art and Design at Burnley Sixth Form College, as well as guest lecturing in various Higher Education Institutions.

 Education

-Violet is currently pursuing a PhD at Lancaster University.
+Violet is currently pursuing a PhD at Lancaster University, researching Creative Evaluation.
 She holds a BA(Hons) in Graphics Information Design from Westminster University, a QTS in Secondary Education from Reading University, and a Master’s in Education from Manchester Metropolitan University.

 If you would like to contact Violet about a commission please email her at violetsareflowers@gmail.com, or about her research please email r.v.owen@lancaster.ac.uk, or for either use the contact form below.